 Definition of compensation.
 For the purposes of the Plan, compensation has a special meaning.
 Compensation is generally defined as your total compensation that is subject to income tax and paid to you by your Employer during the Plan Year.
-In addition, salary reductions of any other plan or arrangement (such as a cafeteria plan) will be included in Compensation.
+In addition, salary reductions to this Plan and to any other plan or arrangement (such as a cafeteria plan) will be included in Compensation.
 If you are a self-employed individual, your compensation will be equal to your earned income.
 The following describes the adjustments to compensation that may apply for the different types of contributions provided under the Plan.